Drzhivago264/Inference_Portal/README.md

 ## To do:

-1) Write backend for MUI serverside rendering for tables to remove Datatables dependency and jQuery (old stuffs used before migrating to React)
+1) Write backend for MUI serverside rendering to remove Datatables dependency and jQuery (old stuffs used before migrating to React)
 2) Implement "Mark Done" and "Prevent Overide" on row level for the Dataset feature to better enable collaboration.
-3) Implement customisable "Require Field" to allow and prevent dataset submissions.
-4) Hook the Embedding Datasets to Chatbot and Agent to build a Customisable Rag. <= This one is a piority.
+3) Hook the Embedding Datasets to Chatbot and Agent to build a customisable Rag.

 ## Final words